PSY111K: Basic Principles of Psychology

 Final Exam will be during the final exam week.

-Generally by the end of Monday of the week that every chapter will be covered, a short quiz will be given in the Launchpad Portal covering the material in the text.
-On that Monday at the beginning of class, there will be 10 minutes for questions about the chapter before the quiz..
-The quizzes are given at the beginning of the first class covering that material.
+At the beginning of class on Wednesday, a short quiz will be given covering the material in the text for that week.
+On that Monday at the beginning of class, there will be 10 minutes for questions about the chapter so that you can clarify information before taking the quizzes.
 These quizzes will count for 15 points each of your final grade.
-The grading scale will be adjusted.
-At present I plan to add the equivalent of one question to each grade.
 I will drop the lowest two quizzes.
 Missed quizzes will not be made up.
 They become part of the lowest grade to be dropped.

 There will be two exams and a final examination.
 The examinations will be primarily multiple choice with the addition of an essay component.
 The final will be cumulative.
 The exams examinations will be 100 points and the final will be 200 point.
 All exams will focus more on that material that overlaps between what is coverd in the class and text.